Make-School-Courses/FEW-2.3-Single-Page-Web-Applications/lesson-01.md

 - React keeps track of all components in the virtual DOM.
 - Making changes to DOM directly doe not work with React!
-- To manipulating the DOM within a React project should almost always be handled with a Component
+- Mmanipulating the DOM within a React project should almost always be handled with a Component!

 Read more about the virtual DOM [here](https://reactjs.org/docs/faq-internals.html).

 ## Getting Started

+Your first assignment is to complete this [tutorial](https://reactjs.org/tutorial/tutorial.html)

+We will get started in class and walk through the first part of the tutorial.

 - Install Create React App
+	- Following the tutorial
+		- Get the starter code and look through it.
 - Make a component
 - Working with JSX
 - ES6 modules import from and export and default